dillonHe/EasyEDA-Documents/Tutorial/introduction.md

 - **SCH**: schematic and schematic libs
 - **PCB**: PCB and PCB libs.

 The functions of some hotkeys may change between docTypes.
-For example, C, which draws an Arc in SCH, but draws a circle in PCB.
+For example,The hotkey `C` which draws an Arc in SCH, but draws a circle in PCB.

-A list of all the available hotkeys is given below.
+A list of all the available default hotkeys is given below.
 <table>
    <tr>
       <td>ID</td>